Radio pulses from ultra-high energy atmospheric showers as the superposition of Askaryan and geomagnetic mechanisms: Introduction

 This paper is organized as follows.
 In Section \ref{sec:basics} we briefly review the main properties of radio emission in atmospheric cosmic ray showers.
-In Section \ref{sec:model} we describe a simple model to obtain the electric field induced by ultra-high energy cosmic ray showers in the atmosphere.
-The model only needs as input the separate amplitudes of the electric field induced by the geomagnetic and Askaryan contributions at a few positions on the ground, as obtained in Monte Carlo simulations.
-It then assumes a radial symmetry of the geomagnetic and Askaryan amplitudes and exploits the expected polarization of each mechanism to obtain the net electric field at any position on the ground.
-In Section \ref{sec:results} we compare the electric field calculated with this approach with that obtained in full Monte Carlo simulations.
+In Section \ref{sec:model} we describe the model to obtain the electric field induced by ultra-high energy cosmic ray showers in the atmosphere.
+In Section \ref{sec:results} we compare the electric field calculated with the model with that obtained in full Monte Carlo simulations.
 Finally, in Section \ref{sec:conclusions} we conclude the paper and discuss future prospects.